 “Yeah, I want to be in Minnesota,” Diggs said with a wink, which could mean any number of things.

 That’s not a direct repudiation of the trade reports that circled around Diggs following the Vikings’ ugly loss to the Chicago Bears last week, but it could be a sign that we might not hear so many whispers around him this week.

-For their part, the Vikings have indicated they aren’t interested in trading Diggs.
+For their part, the Vikings have indicated they aren’t interested in dealing Diggs.

-It was actually a mild surprise that Diggs was active at all on Sunday, as he reportedly skipped team meetings on Monday and Tuesday, then practice on Wednesday.
+It was actually a surprise that Diggs was active Sunday, as he reportedly skipped team meetings on Monday and Tuesday, then practice on Wednesday.
 The organization reportedly slammed him with more than $200,000 in fines for those unexcused absences, which probably didn’t help the situation either.

 Diggs not a big factor Vikings’ win